LONGHAM LAKES 2 MODEL FLYING RULES

-Longham Reservoir 2 is owned by Bournemouth Water (BW) which has entered into an agreement with Christchurch & District Model Flying Club (CDMFC) for the flying of model aircraft from the reservoir.
+Longham Lake 2 is owned by Bournemouth Water (BW) which has entered into an agreement with Christchurch & District Model Flying Club (CDMFC) for the flying of model aircraft from the lake.

-The only models permitted to be flown at the reservoir are radio controlled, electric-powered, propeller driven, fixed-wing flying boats and floatplanes not exceeding a weight limit of 7kg.
+The only models permitted to be flown are radio controlled, electric-powered, propeller driven, fixed-wing flying boats and floatplanes not exceeding a weight limit of 7kg.

 Flying of model aircraft from the reservoir (the designated site) is open only to members of CDMFC, in accordance with the rules set out below.